whalebone/wb-docs/en/local_resolver.rst

 Local DNS resolver
 ******************

-Whalebone local resolver brings the advantage of visibility of local IP addresses that send the actual requests.
-Whalebone resolver is based on the implementation of `Knot Resolver <https://www.knot-resolver.cz/>`_ developed in the CZ.NIC labs.
+Deploying the Whalebone solution deployed as a **local** resolver brings the advantage of visibility of local IP addresses that send the actual requests.
+If deploying locally is not a suitable option for you, check out the other deployment options `<https://docs.whalebone.io/en/adam-edited/deployment.html>`_ Whalebone resolver is based on the implementation of `Knot Resolver <https://www.knot-resolver.cz/>`_ developed in the CZ.NIC labs.

 System requirements